 Hey friends!
-This morning I wrote a post about how I’ve managed to find a way for us to all spend time together like we did in the old days.
+In addition to this Low Carb & Delicious Berry Crisp recipe I also wrote a post about how I’ve managed to find a way for us to all spend time together like we did in the old days.
 Read “A Place For My Community Again” by clicking here.

 So most of y’all know that I’ve been low carb for almost three months now and I love it.
 Read about my journey at the bottom of my low carb recipe post (click here).
 But let me tell ya, a girl has needs.
 Fortunately for me, food needs are ones that are pretty easy for me to accommodate and I have found that eating low carb is one of the easiest ways of eating I have ever adopted.